ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The RGB(W) clock made it possible to nuilt a 4-language clock with 625 LEDs.
 The one language designs are much easier to built and can also give a pure white display and if wished also in any colour.

-THis is the ultimate fusion of all clocks; one pcb and one source.
+This is the ultimate fusion of all clocks; one pcb and one source code.<br>
+The PCB design was kindly supported by [PCBWay](https://www.pcbway.com) that made the development of this PCB possible.<br>
+The PCB was designed with Fritzing and the Gerber files uploaded to PCBWay.
+Piece of cake.<br>